ZhaoqiZachYang/TTT4Rec/README.md

 * Install RecBole:
    `pip install recbole`

-You can also refer to the required environment specifications in requirement.txt.
+You can also refer to the required environment specifications in requirements.txt.

 ### Run
 `